Longitudinal Lesion Inpainting in Brain MRI via 3D Region Aware Diffusion: Methods

-\textbf{Pseudo-3D Architecture.} Leveraging a pseudo-3D design as described in \cite{durrer2024denoising,zhu2023make}, our model captures essential inter-slice context through 1D axial convolutions, providing a computationally efficient alternative to fully 3D U-Net implementations.
+Leveraging a pseudo-3D design as described in \cite{durrer2024denoising,zhu2023make}, our model captures essential inter-slice context through 1D axial convolutions, providing a computationally efficient alternative to fully 3D U-Net implementations.
 We feed a stack of adjacent axial slices into the network, allowing the model to recognize 3D anatomical structures while maintaining the efficiency of 2D generative kernels.
 We utilize a (2+1)D convolution strategy within each residual block to enforce inter-slice continuity.
-Formally, the feature transformation is defined as $\text{P3D}(\mathbf{h}) = \text{Conv}_{1D}(\mathcal{R}(\text{Conv}_{2D}(\mathbf{h})))$, where $\mathcal{R}$ denotes the dimension rearrangement required for axial processing.
+Formally, the feature transformation is defined as

+where $\text{Conv}_{2D}$ operates on in-plane $(H,W)$ features, $\mathcal{R}$ denotes the dimension rearrangement required to expose the axial ($z$) dimension, and $\text{Conv}_{1D}$ aggregates context across slices.
 This factorization captures 3D anatomical context while maintaining the efficiency of 2D generative kernels, effectively resolving ``staircase'' artifacts.

+To train this factorized kernel, we adopt a two-stage curriculum.
+We first learn a purely 2D slice-wise inpainting model, optimizing the in-plane $\text{Conv}_{2D}$ weights independently of any axial coupling.
+We then introduce the axial $\text{Conv}_{1D}$ branch along the $z$ dimension, initializing the network from the learned 2D weights and subsequently optimizing all parameters jointly.
+This warm-start strategy lets the model inherit strong in-plane priors before adapting them to enforce inter-slice continuity, stabilizing training of the volumetric kernel.